Summary

 As you can probably tell from the over-the-top loading animation (I screen-recorded myself timelapse drawing the background), my art phase was in full swing.
 I had a singular goal for this website: to figure out how extravagantly far can I take a website before I hit my limits.

 I believe I’ve achieved this goal, though whether or not that translates into it being an actually good website is highly debatable.
-My artistic taste at this point in time was also mildly cringeworthy, so I apologize for any emotional damage done.
+My artistic taste at this point in time was also mildly cringeworthy, so I apologize for any emotional damage done to anyone during this era.

 v3: 2020

 One of the highlights was experimenting with code preprocessors.
-After exploring some options such as Jekyll and Gatsby, I eventually settled on Eleventy due to its flexibility and Node compatibility.
-Also, I’m now using Sass 😎 These workflow improvements definitely made my life a whole lot easier, and resulted in much cleaner code.
+After exploring some options such as Jekyll and Gatsby, I eventually settled on Eleventy (with Sass for stylesheets) due to its flexibility and Node compatibility.
+These workflow improvements made my life a whole lot easier compared to plain HTML/CSS, and resulted in much more maintainable code.

 v4: 2021